SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 +++++++++++++++++++++

-- If RSpec framework is used for writing Selenium Test Cases in Ruby then its HTML report can be used to generate test report.
+- If RSpec framework is used for writing Selenium Test Cases in Ruby then its HTML report can be used to generate a test report.
   Refer to `RSpec Report`_ for more.

 .. _`RSpec Report`: http://rspec.info/documentation/tools/rake.html